Destiny USA: 2010s: Expansion and name change

 In May 2011, an agreement between Citigroup and The Pyramid Companies was finalized and the addition continued.
-Destiny USA was set to feature a retail mix featuring entertainment, luxury, and outlet stores.
+Destiny USA was set to feature a retail mix including entertainment, luxury, and outlet stores.
 Documents from the trial showed several stores leased in the new expansion.
-In June 2011, the Syracuse Post-Standard asked people to email the newspaper ideas of what people would like to see in Destiny USA, with Destiny officials listening in.
+In June 2011, the Syracuse Post-Standard asked people to email ideas of what people would like to see in Destiny USA to the newspaper, with Destiny officials following along.
 Residents listed several ideas, including entertainment venues like Dave & Buster's, and upscale restaurants like P.F.
 Changs, but nothing was officially announced.

 In November 2011, Destiny USA became the largest mall in New York and the 6th largest in the country.
-Parts of the new addition opened, mostly featuring temporary holiday stores and signs showing what's yet to come.
+Parts of the new addition opened, mostly featuring temporary holiday stores and signs advertising more stores planned for the future.

 By late summer of 2012, the CarouselCenter.com webpage merged in with the DestinyUSA.com webpage, as new signage went up.
 In August 2012, the mall's name officially changed to "Destiny USA", ending all references to Carousel Center.
 New major stores in the mall included Burlington Coat Factory in the Commons level, Dick's Sporting Goods, and a P.F.
-Chang's restaurant also opened.
+Chang's restaurant.
 New amusement activities opened including WonderWorks, Dave and Buster's, Billy Beez Indoor Play Park, APEX Entertainment, a bowling and restaurant venue with a bar and dance area, RPM Raceway Indoor Karting, and Canyon Climb, the world's largest indoor rope course.

 On June 14, 2013, Regal Cinemas opened their IMAX & RPX screens featuring Man of Steel in 3D.
-The IMAX & RPX also feature a separate entrance and concession stand.

-On January 4, 2015 it was announced via the Destiny USA website that Nordstrom Rack would be opening.
-The 33,357-square-foot store opened in fall of 2015.
-The store is located on the first level.
+On January 4, 2015 it was announced that Nordstrom Rack would open a 33,357 square-foot store, on the first level in fall of 2015.

-In October 2016, At Home opened as a new anchor, replacing Sports Authority, who closed as a result of the company’s bankruptcy.
+In October 2016, At Home opened as a new anchor, replacing Sports Authority, which closed earlier in the year as a result of the company’s bankruptcy.

 A $48 million, seven story, 209-room Embassy Suites hotel opened at the Destiny complex in September 2017.

-On October 9, 2019, A new LEGO store opened.
+In October 2019, a new LEGO store opened.

-2020s
+2020s to present

-On August 27, 2020, Lord & Taylor announced they would shutter their brick-and-mortar fleet after modernizing into a digital collective department store.
+In June 2020, JCPenney announced that it would close its Destiny USA location.
+In August 2020, Lord & Taylor went bankrupt and closed all of its stores.

-In 2021, A new Regal Cinemas 4DX theater was announced, along with renovations to the theaters.
+In 2021, a new Regal Cinemas 4DX theater was announced, along with renovations to the theaters.
 An indoor trampoline park called Get Air was also announced.
 An upstate New York mall manager said "Retailers were hesitant to sign deals during the pandemic, but as business is beginning to return to normal, leasing activity is picking up".